❔Understand your customer's needs for the event

-Every event can benefit from documenting attendance, however which check-in method to use and how to organize the actual check-in must be analysed in each case.
+Every event can benefit from documenting attendance, however it's important to determine which check-in method to use and how to organize the check-in prior to the event.

 How many attendees are likely to attend?
-This should help determine which method to use.
+This will help to determine which method to use.

 Is there a need to automate and control use of personal vouchers for food, drink or other?
 If so, check-in point(s) with more than one check-in is needed.